The-AI-Alliance/the-ai-alliance.github.io/docs/microsite-cheat-sheet.markdown

 | **Authors**     | [Trust and Safety](https://thealliance.ai/focus-areas/trust-and-safety){:target="_blank"} (See the [Contributors]({{site.baseurl}}/contributing/#contributors)) |
 | **Last Update** | V0.1.0, 2025-08-06 |

-> **Tip:** Use the search box at the top of this page to find specific content.

 Welcome to the **The AI Alliance**: **Markdown Practice**.

+{: .tip }
+Use the search box at the top of this page to find specific content.

+{: .new }
+This is a work-in-progress website for the MICROSITE_TITLE.

+{: .important }
+The "boilerplate" text on this page mixes content you might want to use, as well as tips on writing Markdown.
+See also the comments in the source files.
+Make sure you search for and change all TODOs on all the pages!

+{: .note }
 Please join us!
 See our [contributing]({{site.baseurl}}/contributing) page for details.

+{: .warning }
-> **TODO:** This is a work-in-progress website for the Markdown Practice.
+This is a warning!

-> **NOTE:** The "boilerplate" text on this page mixes content you might want to use, as well as tips on writing Markdown.
-See also the comments in the source files.
-Make sure you search for and change all TODOs on all the pages!

-TODO: add more "welcome" content for your site here...
+A _generic_ quote:

+> Shakespeare once wrote, "Heavy is the head that wears the crown."

+A _generic_ quote "highlighted":

+{: .highlight }
+> Shakespeare also once wrote, "To thy own self be true."

+Please join us!
+See our [contributing]({{site.baseurl}}/contributing) page for details.

 This site is organized into the following sections [^1] (with an example footnote):